jonfernq/Digital-Philology/README.md

 - [Rajadhirat Periodization Tree](https://github.com/jonfernq/Digital-Philology/tree/main/HistoricalTimelines): A historical timeline can be stored in a tree-like database.

+### Vamsa, Royal Genealogies and Periodization

+Historical works in India, Burma, Sri Lanka and other Theravadan Buddhist countries are written in the form of a Vaṃśa (lineage, genealogy) (Sanskrit: वंशम्, IAST: Vaṃśam).

+In the political sphere, this is a royal lineage of kings or local princes (lineage of a dynasty).

+The  reigns of individual kings within a dynasty punctuated by occasional inter-regnum, provide a periodization of history into meaningful units of time.

+In the religious sphere, this can be a lineage of monks and teachers.
+'Theravadan Buddhism' is defined by an ordination lineage.

 ### Tracking Wikipedia Coverage of History

 In many countries nowadays, people are more likely to get the history of their country from Wikipedia, rather than the expensive, published, library-bound scholarly monographs that provide the most accurate information and historical analysis.